department-of-veterans-affairs/va.gov-cms/.github/ISSUE_TEMPLATE/runbook-facility-closed.md

 ```
 FROM: vacms email
 SUBJECT: <facility name> removed from VAST
-CC: Jeff G, Steve T, JHL
+CC: Jeffrey.Grandon@va.gov, Steve.Tokar2@va.gov, Jennifer.Heiland-Luedtke@va.gov, David.Conlon@va.gov
 BODY:

 Hi [VAMC editor who owns the node in CMS ]

 We see that [name of facility] has been removed from VAST.
 If this facility has been permanently closed or moved, you can now work with us to unpublish the facility from the CMS and remove it from VA.gov.

-Because some Veterans may have bookmarked this Facility, external sites may have linked to it, and because it can take a little time for search engines to catch up to web content, we want to ensure that Veterans have a good web experience.
+Because some Veterans may have bookmarked this facility, external sites may have linked to it, and because it can take a little time for search engines to catch up to web content, we want prevent errors and bad web experiences for our Veterans.

    In order to do that we have some questions about the nature of this closure so that we can help redirect Veterans to the right place and understand this change.

 1. Was this facility replaced with another facility?
    If yes, which one?